goyalritesh21/EVote_Backend/README.md

 1. Run `classifier.py` on python command prompt.
 This will train the model for the faces.

-1. Run `face_detection.py` on python command prompt.
-This will open camera and tells about the detected face.
+1. Run `test.py` on python command prompt specifying the image filename.